yasirmansoori/git-cheatsheet/readme.md

-git commit -m "enter the message" -> To commit all files with single command and single message use git checkout <filename.ext> -> to revert back the file to last saved commit git checkout -f -> to revert back all the files to last saved commit
+git commit -m "enter the message" -> To commit all files with single command and single message use git checkout <filename.ext> -> to revert back the file to last saved commit git checkout -f -> to revert back all the files to last saved commit git log -> to show all entries of commits, the press wq to exit git log -p -5 -> this will show last 5 commits git diff -> compare working directory to staging area git diff --staged -> compare staging area to last commit